okeshawarz/prospectus/draft3.md

 The rise of superstar cities has led to a consequent crisis of housing in *all* cities of the United States, with increases in homelessness and declines in homeownership and affordability across-the-board, but especially in urban centers of the most productive city-regions.
+Inter-city inequality becomes reproduced as intra-city inequality, as land values in cities featuring the most growth becomes prohibitively expensive to own or rent, and zoning for density results in the growth of high-rent housing stock instead of providing for mixed-income neighborhoods.

 Much of the recent literature on the relationship between housing and regional growth focuses on the elasticity of the housing supply with respect to housing